lmk6/MajorProject/Project Diary/Observations/Simple Square Environment/Ray Sensor with Rotation 16.03/PreyVsHunter_16_17.md

 - Rotate to left and right
 - Rotate Ray Sensor up and down
 ## Hunter Reward System:
-- Distance to the last farthest position below 1m:  -0.05
 - Target spotted: +0.055
 - Distance to Target reduced: +0.055
 - Falling off the map (y < 0): -100